giovanizanetti/MY-VIRTUAL-RECIPE-BOOK/README.md

 ## Goals for this project:

-- Bild a useful project using React and Redux,
+- Bild an useful and meaninfull project using React and Redux,
 - Practice CRUD operations,
 - Have a signIn/out on my project,
 - Make use of an external API,